Frequently Asked Questions About General Licenses

 Submit the reports previously listed within 30 days of occurrence to

-Director of Nuclear Material Safety and Safeguards
+Director of Office of Nuclear Material Safety and Safeguards

 U.S. Nuclear Regulatory Commission

 Washington, DC 20555-0001

 To make a report of incidents or lost or stolen devices, please provide the following information to the Regional Administrator for your location:

 (B) Description of the circumstances under which the loss or theft occurred;

 (E) Actions taken to recover the material; and